ixmjk/android_debloater/README.md

 # Android Debloater

-**Android Debloater** is a GUI program written in Python that offers a user-friendly interface to streamline the process of managing installed packages on Android devices.
-Android Debloater operates without requiring root access, making it a convenient and safe option for optimizing your device's performance.
-By utilizing the power of ADB (Android Debug Bridge) and PyQt5, this tool allows users to easily remove bloatware, enhance device performance, and create/share debloat configs with others.
+**Android Debloater** is a program written in Python that offers a user-friendly interface to streamline the process of managing installed packages on Android devices.
+Android Debloater operates without requiring root access, making it a convenient and safe option for optimizing your device.
+By utilizing the power of [ADB (Android Debug Bridge)](https://developer.android.com/tools/adb) and [PyQt5](https://pypi.org/project/PyQt5/), this tool allows users to easily remove bloatware, enhance device performance, and create/share debloat configs with others.

 ![python_FOKz2rIzqH](https://github.com/ixmjk/android_debloater/assets/66163456/3f43c8ff-9a8e-4965-8606-c8eb97ab4238)